CaoHuuKhuongDuy/Crawler-Example/README.md

 - All times are in UTC as provided by The Guardian API
 - Thread monitoring logs are available at DEBUG level for detailed diagnostics
 - Thread pool statistics are logged at shutdown for performance analysis
+- HTTP/2 is enabled by default for optimal performance (can be disabled with --disable-http2)
+- Concurrent processing automatically engages for large responses and multiple URLs
+- Connection pooling and host grouping happen automatically for enhanced performance
+- Processing parallelism auto-detects CPU cores (can be manually configured)